ChrisRimondi/MapOSCAL/README.md

 - **Enhanced Validation**: Incorporates security context into critique and revision processes
 - **Improved Accuracy**: Better control status determination through comprehensive service understanding

+### File Metadata Tracking

+MapOSCAL automatically injects metadata into all output files to provide complete audit trails:

+- **Generation Information**: Model, provider, base URL, and timing for each operation
+- **Configuration Tracking**: Which config file was used for each command
+- **Audit Trail**: Complete provenance information for compliance and debugging
+- **Metadata Extraction**: Built-in command to extract and display metadata from any output file

 ### Future Growth

 The industry is currently struggling to have a clean, clear, and actionable way to describe systems for security and compliance purposes.
 Our view is that the ideal path forward to improve this problem space is two-fold: